About the School of Professional And Career Education

 Professor of Administration

-Dr. Jalane Meloun currently teaches full-time for Barry University in HR, business, psychology, IT, and research methods disciplines.
-She chairs the Human Resources department and finds time to serve as the HR Subject Matter Expert on the Hollywood, FL, city’s Civil Services Board.
+Dr. Jalane Meloun currently teaches full-time for Barry University in the HR, business, public administration, psychology, IT, and research methods disciplines.
+She is the past Academic Coordinator for the Administration Department and finds time to serve as the HR Subject Matter Expert on the Hollywood, FL, city's Civil Services Board, where she has served as the chair and vice-chair.

 Dr. Meloun's students have repeatedly nominated her for Applause Awards for teaching at Kent State University, and Apple Awards for her classroom performance at Barry University.
 Nationally, she has earned attention for her research on computer anxiety by winning the prestigious IPMAAC-Human Resources Paper Award in 2005, amongst three other Best Paper Awards.

-Currently, she hold both the SPHR and GPHR credentials and is the 15th person in Florida to earn both designations.
+Currently, she hold both the Senior Professional in Human Resources (SPHR) and Global Professional in Human Resources (GPHR) credentials and is the 15th person in Florida to earn both designations.
+Dr. Meloun has continued to earn top credentials in her field of both the Society for Human Resource Management - Senior Certified Professional (SHRM-SCP) and Project Management Professional (PMP).
 She also was a first place winner of the Human Resources Certification Institute (HRCI) Strategic Management Best Practices Essay Contest.
-At Barry University, she serves as the SHRM advisor and was just notified that her chapter not only earned the Superior Merit Award, but also the Outstanding Chapter Award from the over 400+ active college chapters.
+At Barry University, she serves as the SHRM advisor and directed her chapter to not only earned the Superior Merit Award, but also the Outstanding Chapter Award from the over 400+ active college chapters.
 For Barry University, Dr. Meloun teaches both the SPHR/PHR review course as well as the Essentials of Human Resources course.

 Dr. Richard Orman